Read through the instruction below before you start the lesson.

 Ask your student’s name politely and use -san whenever applicable.

-Move on to the lesson procedure by giving a short instruction.
+Move on to the lesson procedure by telling the goals of this lesson and giving a short instruction.

 The instructor will ask 25 questions.